Warrington Cavaillé-Coll Organ: Warrington

+The organ's current residence at the back of the Parr Hall's stage, as of December 2025.

 The organ was bought by Warrington Corporation and installed in the Parr Hall in 1926, still with its original specification.

 In 1969 the Warrington Corporation decided that a £9,000 restoration of the instrument was not a viable proposition.
 But following a publicity drive by local people who formed the Cavaillé-Coll Organ Retention Committee the Corporation agreed to retain the organ if the money could be raised.
 The Corporation generously added to the sum raised by the Committee to ensure that essential maintenance work went ahead.
 On completion of the work a celebratory concert took place, on 23 November 1972, featuring the organists Gilbert Kennedy and Nicolas Kynaston, with massed Warrington choirs.

 In late 2006 Warrington Borough Council decided that the modern needs of the venue and its continued viability meant that a new home would be sought for the organ.
 Sheffield Cathedral was a potential new home for the organ, but by September 2011 it was clear that the Cathedral authorities would be unable to raise the substantial sum needed to move and restore the organ.
 Subsequent discussions have taken place to consider the instrument's move from the Parr Hall to St. Mary's Church, Warrington.

-In 2015 the national-heritage significance of the instrument was recognized by the award of a Grade 1 Historic Organ certificate by the British Institute of Organ Studies, the UK's amenity society for the pipe organ.
-In 2017 the future of this wonderful civic instrument remains uncertain.
+In 2015 the significance of the instrument was recognized by the award of a Grade 1 Historic Organ certificate by the British Institute of Organ Studies, the UK's amenity society for the pipe organ.
+In 2017 the future of this instrument remains uncertain.